Rei-SwitchBot/faq/en-us/Meter.md

 Tap the relevant SwitchBot Meter/Meter Plus.

-In the Settings screen, tap on "Cloud Services".
+In the Settings screen, tap on "Third-party Services".

 Tap Amazon Alexa.